aniledev/petful-server/README.md

 # Petful Server

 Client Repo:
 API Repo:
 Live API hosted on Heroku: https://fifo-pet-server.herokuapp.com/

 ## Application Summary

-This backend server is to be used with the petful-client and provides support for the First In First Out pet adoption client.
-This repo directory is organizes by source files, files related to the /api/cats endpoint, the /api/dogs endpoint, and the /api/people endpoint.
+This backend server is to be used with the aniledev/petful-client and provides support for the First In First Out pet adoption client.
+This repo directory is organized by source files, files related to the /api/cats endpoint, the /api/dogs endpoint, and the /api/people endpoint.

 Each endpoint uses the express.Router class to create modularized route handlers.
 Additionally, the routers make use of a service to easily preform actions using the queue data structure.

 ## Technology Used

 - Express
+- Heroku
 - cors
 - helmet
 - morgan